allegro/blog/_posts/2018-05-07-a-comedy-of-errors-debugging-java-memory-leaks.md

 layout: post
 title: A comedy of errors.
 Debugging Java memory leaks.
 author: [michal.kosmulski]
-tags: [jvm, java, memory, leak, resources, garbage collection, gc]
+tags: [JVM, java, memory, leak, resources, garbage-collection, gc]
 ---

 We all make errors, but some errors seem so ridiculous we wonder how anyone, let alone we ourselves, could have done such a thing.